 Visit the Old Market of Hebron

-The local markets in Arab cities, in general, are a unique place to see by any visitor.
-It is where you manage to get in touch with the locals and have a hands-on experience to their daily routine life.
-Hebron being an ancient city is no different.
-Its old local market or, as known in Arabic, (Al-Souq) is a place worth exploring.
-You will find every local product starting from fresh fruits and vegetables, pottery, traditional crafts and many local productions and small-scale factories.
-Make sure to end your walking tour in the old market and taste their local fresh food as well.
+The local markets in Arab cities, in general, are unique places for visitors to see.
+It is where you get in touch with the locals and have a hands-on experience of their daily routine.
+Hebron, being an ancient city, is no different.
+Its old local market, known in Arabic (Al-Souq), is worth exploring.
+Every local product starts with fresh fruits and vegetables, pottery, traditional crafts, and many local productions and small-scale factories.
+Make sure to end your walking tour in the old market and taste their local fresh food.

 3- Visit Jericho

-Visiting the oldest inhabited city and one of the hottest climates in the world is a must whilst your stay in Palestine.
-Jericho is located only 10 km away from Jerusalem at 274.02 m below sea level.
+Visiting the oldest inhabited city and one of the hottest climates in the world is a must during your stay in Palestine.
+Jericho is located only 10 km from Jerusalem at 274.02 m below sea level.
 It is a safe Palestinian city capitalizing on tourism that offers attractions at affordable prices.
-The claim of being the oldest city in the world is proved by archeologists who have discovered the remains of not less than 20 successive settlements dating back to 9000 BC.
+The claim of being the oldest city in the world is proved by archaeologists who have discovered the remains of not less than 20 successive settlements dating back to 9000 BC.

-To begin your tour in Jericho we advise you to visit the Tourism Office in the central square, where helpful staff can guide you to the most prominent destinations in the city.
+To begin your tour in Jericho, we advise you to visit the Tourism Office in the central square.
+There, helpful staff can guide you to the city’s most prominent destinations.

-Taking the cable car (telepherique) which runs up to the top of the Mount of Temptation is one of the best attractions in the city.
-You can enjoy the landscape view through a thrilling experience.
-It can take you up the mountain for a tour to the Greek Orthodox Monastery of Temptation.
+Taking the cable car (telepherique), which runs up to the top of the Mount of Temptation, is one of the best attractions in the city.
+You can enjoy the view of the landscape through a thrilling experience.
+It can take you up the mountain to tour the Greek Orthodox Monastery of Temptation.

 The Greek Orthodox Monastery of Temptation is believed to be the site where Jesus spent forty days and nights after his baptism, resisting the temptations of Satan.
-The Monastery was originally built by the Hasmoneans.
-In 340 CE, Christian monks established a monastery at the site, making use of the caves on the adjacent cliff overlooking Jericho.
-You will hear the name In Arabic as Al-Qurunta, which is a mispronunciation of the Latin word Quarantena, meaning “forty”, which reflects the number of days Jesus fasted
+The Hasmoneans originally built the Monastery.
+In 340 CE, Christian monks established a monastery at the site, using the caves on the adjacent cliff overlooking Jericho.
+In Arabic, you will hear the name Al-Qurunta, which is a mispronunciation of the Latin Quarantena, meaning “forty”, which reflects the number of days Jesus fasted.

-Another place to visit is Ein as-Sultan spring and park.
-An ancient camp with an ancient spring that still provides water to the city to date.
-You can also make a stop by Tell as-Sultan which is also believed to hold one of the oldest settlements in the world.
+Another place to visit is Ein as-Sultan Spring and Park, an ancient camp with an ancient spring that still provides water to the city.
+You can also stop by Tell as-Sultan, which is believed to be one of the oldest settlements in the world.

-Last but not least, make a stop by the Russian museum and park.
-It is where you will find information about both the history of the tradition of Russian pilgrims to the Holy Land and the findings of the archaeological excavations of the Byzantine church on the site.
-You can also enjoy seeing and exploring the legendary sycamore tree which age is over 2000 years old on the grounds of the museum.
+Last but not least, stop by the Russian museum and park.
+It is where you will find information about the history of the tradition of Russian pilgrims to the Holy Land and the findings of the archaeological excavations of the Byzantine church on the site.
+You can also enjoy seeing and exploring the legendary sycamore tree, which age is over 2000 years old, on the grounds of the museum.
 It is said that it is the same tree mentioned in the Bible.
 It is of religious importance as it is believed it was climbed by Zacchaeus when Jesus was in town.

 Finally, make sure to chill out and relax in the Spanish gardens in the evenings when the sun is beginning to set.
 The gardens hold a central fountain and a cafe that offers cold drinks to relieve you of the hot weather.